What is EVOO & How Does It Compare To Other Olive Oil Grades

 When it comes to the flavor, purity, and quality of olive oil, if you want the best, it’s got to be extra virgin.
 For a very long time now, there hasn’t existed a higher grade of olive oil than EVOO.

 If you choose anything less, know that the flavor won’t be as good, nor will the quality.
 Your olive oil will always have some defects.
-It’s true that the average consumer can’t taste these, so it won’t really matter as much, but the defects are still there.
+Indeed, the average consumer can’t taste these, so it won’t really matter as much, but the defects are still there.

 It Has Lots of Minerals and Vitamins